holepunchto/bare/README.md

 | [bare-zlib](https://github.com/holepunchto/bare-zlib)                         | Stream-based zlib bindings for JavaScript                                                | ![](https://img.shields.io/npm/v/bare-zlib)             |
 | [bare-zmq](https://github.com/holepunchto/bare-zmq)                           | Low-level ZeroMQ bindings for JavaScript                                                 | ![](https://img.shields.io/npm/v/bare-zmq)              |

-## FAQ

-### Why does Bare not support the JavaScript Internationalization API even when compiled with V8?

-Our V8 prebuilds strip the Internationalization API (<https://402.ecma-international.org/>) from JavaScript as it depends on the Internationalization Components for Unicode (ICU, <https://icu.unicode.org/>), which would add significant overhead to the binary size of Bare.
-In this aspect, Bare is comparable to Node.js compiled with the `--without-intl` flag (<https://nodejs.org/api/intl.html>).
-Embedders are of course free to bring along their own build of V8 with the Internationlization API enabled by disabling our prebuilds using the `BARE_PREBUILDS` option, see [Options](#options).

 ## License

 Apache-2.0